singiamtel/chess-java/README.md

 # Chess-java

-This is a java application powered by Swing that implements the game of chess.
+Java application powered by Swing that implements an interface to the game of chess (not an engine).

 ## Features

 - Shows legal moves of a given piece
-- Allows capturing en passant
+- Implements en passant captures
 - Handles checkmate
+- All promotions
+- Fancy sprites

 ## Demo